WeebNetsu/yt-playlist-bgm-player/README.md

 ## Flags

 If you don't want to use the interface, you can use flags to do some of the things you need to do.
-There are 3 types of flags, single-answer flags, multi-answer flags and the playlist flag.

 <span id="thePlaylistFlag"></span>